To help with any concerns you may have about your business insurance policies with us, we’ve put together the following information.

 - Making an employee come to work after they have travelled in an affected area, leading to others being exposed to the virus, whether employees or the public.

-To avoid scenarios like these, customers should make sure they have an up-to-date risk assessment and business continuity plan, plus updated health and safety guidelines that include COVID-19.
+To avoid scenarios like these, customers should make sure they have an up-to-date risk assessment and business continuity plan, plus updated health and safety guidelines.

 How to get in touch